-You will not have to start repaying the total of your student loans until the April after you have completed your course and are earning at least £27,295 per annum.
+You will not have to start repaying the total of your student loans until the April after you have completed your course and are earning above a certain threshold amount.
+The repayment threshold for students joining a course in the following academic year is reviewed in April each year and currently stands at £26,575 per annum.
 If you leave your course early, you will still have to repay your student loans.

 The amount you repay will be linked to your income.
-Each year you will be expected to repay 9% of your income that is above £27,295 a year.
-So, for example, if your salary is £30,000 per annum, with a repayment threshold of £27,295 a year, the 9% repayment would only apply to £2,705, meaning you would repay just over £20 a month.
+Each year you will be expected to repay 9% of your income that is above the repayment threshold.
+So, for example, if your salary is £30,000 per annum, with a repayment threshold of £26,575 a year, the 9% repayment would only apply to £3,425, meaning you would repay just under £26 a month.
 If your income falls below the repayment threshold, for any reason, you will not have to make repayments until your income rises above this threshold again.

 The Government will apply interest on your loans at inflation (Retail Price Index – RPI) plus 3% while you are studying, and up until the April you are due to start repaying.
 The interest rate will vary from the April you are due to start repaying, subject to your income level.

 The Student Loans Company will work with HM Revenue and Customs to collect repayments.
 They will be taken by your employer and shown on your pay statement.
 If you are self-employed, the repayments will be collected through the tax self-assessment system.
 No early repayment charges will be made.
 Any monies still owed after 30 years will be written off.